-As at 31 May 2021, the Proceedings are still ongoing and the Group will make an appropriate announcement in the event of any material developments."
+As at 31 March 2022, the Proceedings are still ongoing and the Group will make an appropriate announcement in the event of any material developments."

-- 23. The paragraph 10 appearing in the section entitled "General Information Material Adverse Change" appearing on page 136 of the Information Memorandum shall be deleted in its entirety and substituted therefor with the following: - "10.
-Save as disclosed in this Information Memorandum or in any public announcement by the Issuers and the Guarantor, there has been no material adverse change in the financial position or condition or business prospects of the Issuers or of the Guarantor since 31 December 2020 or the Issuers' or the Guarantor's publicly announced unaudited interim results or published financial statements, as the case may be." - 24.
+- 26. The paragraph 10 appearing in the section entitled "General Information Material Adverse Change" appearing on page 136 of the Information Memorandum shall be deleted in its entirety and substituted therefor with the following: - "10.
+Save as disclosed in this Information Memorandum or in any public announcement by SFS and SCI, there has been no material adverse change in the financial position or condition or business prospects of SFS or of SCI since 31 December 2021 or SFS's or SCI's publicly announced unaudited interim results or published financial statements, as the case may be." - 27.
 The following shall be deleted in their entirety: - (i) the third paragraph and all references to "rigs" appearing in the section entitled "Investment Considerations Investment considerations relating to the Group The Group may be involved in legal and other proceedings from time to time." appearing on page 15 of the Information Memorandum;